fatihes1/react-the-complete-guide/README.md

     - [React Project with TypeScript & Context API](/codes/24-react-with-typescript/03-react-ts-w-context-api)

-## What ıs React?
+## What is React?
 And why would we use it?

 React is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.